 A legitimate stability protocol should include:

-Accelerated conditions at 40°C/75% relative humidity: Testing at 0, 1, 2, 3, and 6 months.
-You're measuring potency, oxidation markers, organoleptic properties (taste, smell, appearance), and physical stability.
+Accelerated conditions at 40°C/75% RH: Testing at 0, 1, 2, 3, and 6 months.
+Measure potency, oxidation markers, organoleptic properties (taste, smell, appearance), and physical stability.

-Freeze-thaw cycling: At least five cycles from -20°C to 40°C to simulate what happens during distribution.
-Products get shipped in uncontrolled trucks, sit in hot warehouses, maybe even freeze in winter.
+Freeze-thaw cycling: At least five cycles from -20°C to 40°C to simulate distribution conditions.
+Products get shipped in uncontrolled trucks, sit in hot warehouses, maybe freeze in winter.
 Your gummy needs to survive real-world conditions.